How to design a container home for a minimalist life!

 Deciding on the best interior layout

-You’ll need to spend some time experimenting with different floorplan options to design a layout that works for how you’d like to live and use the space.
+You’ll need to spend some time experimenting with different floor plan ideas to design a layout that works for how you’d like to live and use the space.
 You might have to comprise on the layout to ensure structural integrity.
 It one of the reasons why you should hire a structural engineer.

 As with any building project, you must always comply with building regulations.
 You’ll have to demonstrate to your local planning authority that you have complied with fire regulations and other building control requirements in force within your area.